djkepa/custom-react-hooks/packages/use-click-outside/README.md

 - `enableDetection` (boolean, optional): A boolean to enable or disable click detection.
 Defaults to `true`.
 - `ignoreRefs` (RefObject[], optional): An array of ref objects for elements that, when clicked, should not trigger the callback.

+## Use Cases

+- **Closing Modals or Popups**: Automatically close a modal or popup when a user clicks outside of it.
+- **Dropdown Menus**: Collapse dropdown menus when the user interacts with other parts of the application.
+- **Context Menus**: Hide context menus or custom right-click menus when clicking elsewhere on the page.
+- **Form Validation or Submission**: Trigger form validation or submission when clicking outside of a form area.
+- **Toggling UI Elements**: Toggle the visibility of UI elements like sidebars or tooltips when clicking outside of them.

 ## Notes